We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The Philips Sonicare brush head is diamond-shaped with contoured nylon bristles, designed to get into hard-to-reach areas.

 The vibration feature is very strong, but the EasyStart mode lets you slowly increase the brush’s vibration over time.
-It’ll increase to full power by your 14th session with the toothbrush so that you can comfortably transition from a manual toothbrush.
+It’ll increase to full power by your 14th session with the toothbrush, so you can comfortably transition from a manual toothbrush.

 To start, you can purchase the handle and charger with either one brush head or three.
 It has a replacement reminder function meant to tell you when it’s time to change brush heads.
 It also has a timer function set for 2 minutes.